 - I didn’t quit because of a “bad night” which had me do something stupid.

-How can we as husbands and fathers say we’ll be there to protect our family is something were to happen if we’re blacked out or passed out sleeping when shit hits the fan?
+How can we as husbands and fathers say we’ll be there to protect our family if something were to happen when we’re blacked out or passed out and sleeping when shit hits the fan?

 Drunks add to problems, they don’t solve them and I will never again be a liability to my family.